Living in Supported Housing

 In very simple terms it is:

-- Accommodation provided by a housing association, registered charity or voluntary organisation, where you are given ‘care, support or supervision’ to a more than minimal degree.
+- Accommodation provided by a housing association, registered charity or not-for-profit voluntary organisation, where you are given ‘care, support or supervision’ to a more than minimal degree.

-- Accommodation in a refuge provided by a local authority, a housing association, registered charity or voluntary organisation because you have left home as a result of domestic violence.
+- Accommodation in a refuge provided by a local authority, a housing association, registered charity or not-for-profit voluntary organisation because you have left home as a result of domestic violence.

 Nabeel lives in a supported housing scheme for people with physical disabilities.
 It is run by a Housing Association who contract a specialist care agency to provide him with care and support for 3 hours a day.